Eris (dwarf planet): Choosing an official name

 According to science writer Govert Schilling, Brown initially wanted to call the object "Lila", after a concept in Hindu mythology that described the cosmos as the outcome of a game played by Brahman.
-The name could be pronounced like "Lilah", the name of Brown's newborn daughter.
+The name would be pronounced the same as "Lilah", the name of Brown's newborn daughter.
 Brown was mindful of not making his name public before it had been officially accepted.
 He had done so with Sedna a year previously, and had been heavily criticized.
-However, no objection was raised to the Sedna name other than the breach of protocol, and no competing names were suggested for Sedna.
+However, no objection was raised to the Sedna name other than the breach of protocol, and no competing names were suggested.

 He listed the address of his personal web page announcing the discovery as /~mbrown/planetlila and in the chaos following the controversy over the discovery of Haumea, forgot to change it.
 Rather than needlessly anger more of his fellow astronomers, he simply said that the webpage had been named for his daughter and dropped "Lila" from consideration.

-Brown had also speculated that Persephone, the wife of the god Pluto, would be a good name for the object.
+Brown had also considered Persephone, the wife of the god Pluto, as a name for the object.
 The name had been used several times for planets in science fiction and was popular with the public, having handily won a poll conducted by New Scientist magazine. ("Xena", despite only being a nickname, came fourth.)
-This choice was not possible once the object was classified as a dwarf (and thus minor) planet, because there was already a minor planet with that name, 399 Persephone.
+This choice was not possible because there was already a minor planet with that name, 399 Persephone, and Eris was being named as a minor planet.

 The discovery team proposed Eris on September 6, 2006.
-On September 13, 2006, this was accepted as the official name by the IAU.
 Brown decided that, because the object had been considered a planet for so long, it deserved a name from Greek or Roman mythology like the other planets.
 The asteroids had taken the vast majority of Graeco-Roman names.
 Eris, whom Brown described as his favorite goddess, had fortunately escaped inclusion.
 "Eris caused strife and discord by causing quarrels among people," said Brown in 2006, "and that's what this one has done too."
+The name was accepted by the IAU on September 13, 2006.